hackle/blog-rust/raw/parsec-aoc.md

 expecting digit
 ```

 It took me a fair bit of head scratching to figure out this is the same "back-tracking" issue, only this time the perpetrator is `sepBy`.
-After *consuming* `9`, `Parsec` goes on to eat up `,` happily, because it's specified as the separator, fair and square!
-However, by the time it reaches `a`, it's "too late"!
+After *consuming* `9`, `parse` goes on to eat up `,` happily, which is specified as the separator.
+Fair and square!
+However, by the time it reaches `a` and fails, it's "too late"!

 Put differently, my choice of parsers results in *ambiguity*: `char ','` is used as separator for two consecutive sequences, one of digits and another of letters.

 How do we tell `Parsec` to back out of its greedy behaviour?

-`retry` is no good here because we need both `digit`s and `letter`s; one workaround is to combine `letter` and `digit`, but it allows digits and letters to arrive out of order.
+`try` is no good here because we need both `digit`s and `letter`s; one workaround is to combine `letter` and `digit`, but it allows digits and letters to arrive out of order.

 ```haskell
 ghci> parse ((digit <|> letter) `sepBy` char ',') "(any source)" "1,2,3,9,a,b,c,d"